turbot/steampipe-plugin-aws/docs/tables/aws_cloudwatch_metric_data_point.md

   timestamp;
 ```

-### Calculate error rate on the provided metric ID for the last 24 hrs
+### Calculate error rate on the provided custom metric ID for the last 24 hrs

 ```sql
 select